 - Privacy Notice Register – Keep Privacy Notice records.
 Make sure details like purpose, and last revision date are accessible.

 - Staff Training Program –Training methods and policies, evaluations and assessments, any other relevant details.

 GDPR requires you to assign roles for information processing and gathering.
 GDPR defines two key roles: processor and controller.
 Controllers define the goal of information collection and handling.
 Processors are entities working for a controller, dealing with information records or processing data.
-For companies employing over 250 individuals processing information from more than 5000 subjects, GDPR regulation require a Data Protection Officer responsible for compliance.
+For companies employing over 250 individuals processing information from more than 5000 subjects, GDPR regulation requires a Data Protection Officer responsible for compliance.

 Legislations relate specifically to each role, so each individual involved in information handling should understand their role.
 Processors must keep records of information processing and gathering.
 They are held liable if this information is breached.
-Controllers are not exempt of these obligations.
+Controllers are not exempt from these obligations.
 They are legally obligated to ensure that processors act in compliance.
 All organizational activities within the EU are subject to these regulations.